Four Footballers Killed In Somalia Blast - UrduPoint

 "The players were riding in a bus when the explosion went off, presumably inside the vehicle.
 There are investigations going on but we presume the device was planted onto the bus," said police officer Mohamed Sadiq.

-"The blast was huge and it caused devastating fire which burned down the bus, people rushed to remove the dead bodies and wounded players," said witness Ibrahim Ahmed.
+In a statement on Twitter, Somalia's President Mohamed Abdullahi Mohamed condemned the "barbaric terror attack that claimed the lives of innocent Somali sports people".

-"I saw the burning bus and three dead bodies of the players -- this was horrible because football players are not politicians," added another witness, Said Adan.
+Witness Ibrahim Ahmed said the blast was "huge" and set off a fire which gutted the bus.

-There was no immediate claim of responsibility for the blast in Kismayo, capital of the southern state of Jubaland which borders Kenya.
+"People rushed to remove the dead bodies and wounded players," he said.